aims-api/aims-tagging-node/README.md

   const apiUserToken = getTokenFromCookie(req)

   // You can retrieve auth_token from cookies or local storage
+  // Authentication endpoints (e.g. "authenticate", "register", ...)
-  // "authenticate" request does not require this field return new TaggingApiClient({
+  // do not require "apiUserToken" field return new TaggingApiClient({
     apiHost: 'HOST_URL', // optional
     clientId: 'YOUR_CLIENT_ID', // required